 We hear of dark vision or night vision and think Navy Seals, or at least I do.
 But what does it mean when we’re talking about telescopes?

 Night Vision is the ability for something to see in the dark without a light source.
 Night Vision with telescopes is referring to letting the human eye adjust to seeing its best without a light source.
-It takes up to 45 minutes for an adult human to see their best at night.
+It takes up to 45 minutes for an adult human to see their best in the dark.

 Visioning through a telescope is seeing faint lights in the sky.
 Allowing your vision to adjust and have their maximum dark vision enhances what you can see at night through your telescope.